mmai/piquetBook/index.md

 When discarding, elder hand, your main object,with moderately good cards, should be to plan anattack.
 You should freely unguard kings andqueens, and should throw out whole suits, witha view to making a large score if you take into the suits you keep.

 On the contrary, your first care, younger hand,should be to protect your weak places.
 Youshould keep guards to kings and queens; andyou should seldom denude yourself entirely of asuit of which you hold one or two small cardsonly, as these may guard high cards taken in.The elder hand will probably lead his best suit;and that is not unlikely to be the one in whichyou were originally weak.
-For instance:&mdash;Sup-pose you, being younger hand, take up the cardsalready referred to (A's hand, p.
+For instance:-Sup-pose you, being younger hand, take up the cardsalready referred to (A's hand, p.
 103), includingnine, eight of diamonds.
 You should not partwith both the diamonds, but should discard twosmall clubs and one diamond.

 Keeping the best suit for point is essential inmost cases, and especially younger hand.
 Thepoint is of much greater consequence than be-ginners suppose.
 Gaining the point makes anaverage difference of more than ten to the score,